Agni: Etymology, meaning and other names

-Other names include Śikhī, Pingesa, Plavanga, Bhūritejaḥ, Rudragarva and Hiraṇyakṛt.
+Other names include Śikhī, Pingesa, Plavanga, Bhūritejaḥ, Rudragarva, Hiraṇyakṛta.

 Origins

-There are many theories about the origins of the god Agni, some tracing it to Indo-European mythologies, others tracing to mythologies within the Indian tradition.
+There are many theories about the origins of the god Agni, some tracing it to Indo-European mythology, others tracing to Hindu mythology.

-The origin myth found in many Indo-European cultures is one of a bird, or bird like being, that carries or brings fire from the gods to mankind.
-Alternatively, this messenger brings an elixir of immortality from heaven to earth.
-In either case, the bird returns everyday with sacrificial offerings for the gods, but sometimes the bird hides or disappears without trace.
-Agni is molded in similar mythical themes, in some hymns with the phrase the "heavenly bird that flies".
+The origin myth found in many Indo-European cultures is one of a falcon that carries or brings fire from the deities to people.
+This messenger also brings an elixir of immortality from heaven to earth.
+In either case, the falcon returns every day with sacrificial offerings for the deities, but sometimes the falcon hides and disappears to heaven.
+Agni is molded in similar mythical themes, in some hymns with the phrase the "heavenly falcon that flies".

-The earliest layers of the Vedic texts of Hinduism, such as section 6.1 of Kaṭhaka Saṃhitā and section 1.8.1 of Maitrāyaṇī Saṃhitā state that the universe began with nothing, neither night nor day existed, what existed was just Prajāpati (also referred to as Brahman).
+The earliest layers of the Vedic texts of Hinduism, such as section 6.1 of Kaṭhaka Saṃhitā and section 1.8.1 of Maitrāyaṇī Saṃhitā state that the universe began with nothing, neither night nor day existed, what existed was just the god Prajāpati.
 Agni originated from the forehead of Prajāpati, assert these texts.
 With the creation of Agni came light, and with that were created day and night.
-Agni, state these Saṃhitās, is the same as the Brahman, the truth, the eye of the manifested universe.
+Agni, state these Saṃhitās, is the same as the Brahman, the truth, the eyes of the manifested universe.
 These mythologies develop into more complex stories about Agni's origins in the later layers of Vedic texts, such as in section 2.1.2 of the Taittiriya Brahmana and sections 2.2.3–4 of Shatapatha Brahmana.

-Agni is originally conceptualized as the ultimate source of the "creator-maintainer-destroyer" triad, then one of the trinities, as the one who ruled the earth.
-His twin brother Indra ruled the atmosphere as the god of storm, rain and war, while Sūrya ruled the sky and heavens.
-His position and importance evolves over time, in the "creator-maintainer-destroyer" aspects of existence in Hindu thought.
+Agni is originally conceptualized as the ultimate source of the "creator-preserver-destroyer" triad, then one of the trinities, as the one who ruled the earth.
+His twin brother Indra ruled the atmosphere as the god of storm, rain and war, while his other brother Sūrya ruled the sky and heavens were the other two gods in that trinity.
+His position and importance evolves over time, in the "creator-preserver-destroyer" aspects of existence in Hindu thought.